THE URANIAN ASTROLOGY INSTITUTE

 Witte's early writings from 1913 indicate his study of theories of Johannes Kepler which led to Witte's comments on the synchronicity of the color spectrum and musical scale with the celestial location and composition of the planets.
 Witte describes his early findings in the first few articles in the anthology entitled Der Mensch (Witte, 1975, pp17-25).
 Witte eventually concluded that the mathematical interrelationships among the planets, termed Planetary Pictures, are of greater significance than traditional 'house' placement.
 In an article first published in 1924, Witte (1975, p165) stated that a planetary picture is formed by three planets or points, where one of them stands in the middle, at the halfsum (midpoint) of the other two.
 At that time, Witte worked with what he referred to as "sensitive points", similar in principle to 'Arabian Parts', but triggered by a fourth (often directed or transiting) planetary factor -- yet eventually dropped them as being marginally useful (1975, p 255).

 Most significant for astrology today is something astrological fundamentalists ignore -- that Witte himself ultimately recommended the trimming away of superfluous techniques, including his experimental "sensitive points", in an article praised by master Hamburg astrologer Ludwig Rudolph as one of Witte's master works.
 In Witte's article, "Zum Artikel 'Unbekannte Geburtzeit'" (1975, p 255), written sometime after 1922, Witte summarized the techniques of Hamburg School astrology at that point in time, and referred to sign rulerships, fixed stars, sensitive points, planetary dignities and detriments, and other non-planetary factors, as redundant techniques to be set aside in favor of the more pertinent, essential, and informative mathematical interrelationships among the planets (i.e. midpoints, and angular relationships validating some of the traditional "aspects").
 It is this path that has been taken up and developed by more recent German Uranian Astrologers such as Ruth Brummund.
-Meanwhile, that many English-speaking astrologers not aware of Witte's later comments still base their techniques on translations of the early writings, and teach use of the old sensitive points, antiscia, rulerships, and other historical techniques that Witte recommended be discarded.
-There are also some fundamentalist German astrologers who, for some odd reason, continue to use Witte's early experimental techniques.
+Meanwhile, many English-speaking astrologers not aware of Witte's later comments still base their techniques on translations of the early writings of the 1920s and 1930s, and teach use of the old sensitive points, antiscia, rulerships, and other historical techniques that Witte recommended be discarded.
+There are also some fundamentalist German astrologers who, for some odd reason, continue to use Witte's early experimental techniques, supposedly to continue to find more common ground with conventional astrologers still using techniques prior to Witte's Kepler Circle research.

 When Witte published the ephemerides for the first four Transneptunians, he wrote of them as though they were very real planets, and stressed that they were not likely to be found by conventional telescopes due to their distance from our Sun, and due to the colors of the sunlight they reflect to Earth being either within the ultraviolet sector or else too close to the color of the night sky (Witte, 1975, pp 220-222).
 Additionally, their likely low-density gaseous composition would further complicate their verification.